Lipen/discrete-math-course/typst/lec-logic.typ

   First-order logic is undecidable: there is no algorithm that determines whether an arbitrary first-order formula is valid.
 ]

-// TODO: incompleteness theorem for arithmetic
+#Block(color: yellow)[
+  *Gödel's Incompleteness (for arithmetic):*

+  Any consistent formal system strong enough to express arithmetic contains statements that are _true but unprovable_ within the system.
+This is different from (un)decidability --- it concerns the limits of _any_ proof system, not just algorithmic validity checking.
+]

+#pagebreak()

-#Block(color: orange.lighten(50%))[
+#Block(color: orange)[
-  *The trade-off:*
+  *The expressiveness--decidability trade-off:*
   - Propositional logic: decidable (SAT-solvable) but has _limited expressiveness_
   - First-order logic: highly expressive but _undecidable_
-  - Higher-order logic: even more expressive but _incomplete_ ]
+  - Higher-order logic: even more expressive but _incomplete_

-// TODO: Emphasize that this illustrates fundamental limitations in automated reasoning: we gain expressiveness at the cost of decidability.
+  This illustrates fundamental limitations in automated reasoning: we gain expressiveness at the cost of decidability.
+]

 == Applications and Connections